Scarlet fever

 How is scarlet fever spread?

-Scarlet fever is spread by contact with secretions from an infected person’s nose or mouth through sneezing, coughing, or direct contact such as from kissing, wiping noses or sharing utensils (e.g. cups, cutlery) that will have secretions on them.
-After infection it takes between two and five days to develop symptoms.
+Scarlet fever is spread by contact with secretions from an infected person’s nose or mouth through sneezing, coughing, or direct contact with secretions (e.g. kissing, wiping noses, sharing utensils, or from a wound).
+After infection it takes between two and four days to develop symptoms.
+A person can still spread the scarlet fever even if they don’t feel unwell or have any symptoms.

 How is scarlet fever diagnosed and treated?

 Healthcare professionals will often be able to diagnose scarlet fever based on the symptoms alone.
 Sometimes a throat swab to test for the bacteria or a blood sample will be required.
-If diagnosed, it is treated with a 10 day course of antibiotics.
-It is important to take the full 10 days of antibiotic treatment to prevent complications and to prevent spreading the infection to others.
+If diagnosed, it is treated with a 10-day course of antibiotics.
+It is important to take the full 10-days of antibiotic treatment, even if you feel better, as this will reduce the risk of complications and spreading the infection to others.

-Without treatment, a person can be infectious and spread the infection to others for a number of weeks.
+Without treatment, a person can be infectious and spread the infection to others for a few weeks.
 However, after 24 hours of antibiotics, a person will not be infectious.
-Persons diagnosed with scarlet fever should not attend crèche, school or work until 24 hours after starting antibiotics to avoid spreading the infection.
+Those diagnosed with scarlet fever should not attend crèche, school, or work until at least 24 hours after starting antibiotics to avoid spreading the infection.

-Other important ways to prevent spreading infection include: washing hands often, especially after wiping a nose and before preparing food; not sharing eating or drinking utensils with an infected person; and washing utensils in in hot soapy water.
+Other ways to prevent spreading infection includes frequently washing hands (especially after contact with secretions or before preparing food), using tissues to trap germs from coughs or sneezes, binning used tissues as quickly as possible, not sharing utensils or bedding with an infected person, and washing utensils in in hot soapy water.

 What is group A streptococci (GAS)?

-Further information on GAS infections in Ireland is available at: http://www.hpsc.ie/A-Z/Other/GroupAStreptococcalDiseaseGAS/
+Further information on GAS infections in Ireland is available at HPSC.ie and HSE.ie.